jshnaidman/kanji_to_furigana_anki/README.md

 # Detailed Steps for Non-Progammer Windows Users
 - Install Python [here](https://www.python.org/downloads/).
-- Clone this repo or download it unpack the zip file.
+- Clone this repo or download it and unpack the zip file.
 - Navigate to the script in windows explorer and type `cmd` in the path bar to open up cmd in the location of the script.
 - run `pip install -r requirements.txt`
 - To have this python script run in the background, run `pythonw kanji_to_furigana.py --paste_key "<ctrl>+<cmd>+v"`